 The long-anticipated launch of Epic’s new scaled-down Electronic Health Record (EHR), known as Sonnet, took place in March at HIMSS18 with tremendous excitement.
 Sonnet is intended for smaller to mid-sized hospitals, critical access hospitals, post-acute care facilities, long-term care facilities, and physician practices who either do not require all of the functionality of a full version EHR or don’t have the budget or the resources needed to implement the full version of Epic.
 Through the use of Sonnet, these smaller systems will have access to a scaled-down version of Epic which falls at a more competitive price point and with a significantly quicker implementation timeline.

 Life as an EHR consultant can be both challenging and rewarding, simultaneously.
 In this myth-busting feature, we’ve compiled some of the more frequent inaccuracies that we repeatedly hear about this lifestyle.

 - Tips to Successfully Navigate EHR Training

-End-User EHR training is one of the essential parts of the implementation process – and imperative for the success of an EHR launch.
+End-User EHR training is one of the most essential parts of the implementation process – and imperative for the success of an EHR launch.
 Performing this training takes time, focus and careful coordination to ensure success and a necessary comfort level to all who will be utilizing the tools.

 We look forward to sharing more blog posts with you in 2019.
 If you are not a subscriber, sign up today!